 We offer support and services for our colleagues in specialities such as general surgery, oncology, neurology, metabolic medicine, renal, spinal surgery, ENT, respiratory and endocrinology.

 GOSH is the only UK centre for the treatment of infants with Vein of Galen malformation who often require intensive care services.
 We are one of the two London centres for children requiring neurosurgery and intensive care in London.

 Our staff on PICU are acutely aware of the stress suffered by parents and relatives of children who are admitted to the unit and have developed a large support network.
 We have a team of family liaison nurses, a play specialist, accessibility to interpreters, social workers and psychological support for those who need it.

 Neonatal Intensive Care Unit

-Our NICU treats approximately 500 patients per year.
+Our Neonatal Intensive Care Unit (NICU) treats approximately 450 patients per year.
 There are no maternity services within GOSH so this is not a traditional NICU.

 Our staff on NICU also have a strong support network for families and there are regular midwife clinics, family liaison nurses, psychological support and breast feeding specialists available.